About the Conference

 Academics, scholars, and artists are invited to submit proposals for lectures that offer original insights and present innovative approaches related to the conference theme.

-Abstracts of up to 400 words should clearly outline the research question, methodology, key findings, and the type of presentation, and must be submitted by March 8, 2026.
+Abstracts from 700 to 1000 words should clearly outline the research question, methodology, key findings, and the type of presentation, and must be submitted by March 8, 2026.

 All abstracts must be written in English.